fieldtrip/website/workshop/nigeria2025/erp.md

     cfg.channel  = {bad_chan{:},'eogv','eogh'};
     data_clean   = ft_rejectvisual(cfg, data);

+{% include image src="/assets/img/workshop/nigeria2025/erp/figure5.png" width="400" %}

 {% include markup/red %}
-Note that this will be ineffective if you have a small screen.
-The dataset has 800 trials, which means that 800 small plots are made, each with a timecourse.
+Note that this will be not so effective if you have a small screen and many trials.
+This dataset has 800 trials, which means that 800 small plots are made, each with a timecourse.
 On a small screen you will not be able to make out the timecourses, so you cannot judge whether there are artifacts or not.
+Also there are many trials to judge, which can take a long time.
 {% include markup/end %}

 If we have a large enough screen and can see the timecourses in the trial, we can identify and store the trial numbers that have blinks.
 We are using the `trialinfo` field for this, which contains the begin and end sample relative to the original data file.